Font Size:

 • 15 of the 24 pregnancy-related deaths were determined to be preventable by the AL-MMRC.

-• In 2018, the pregnancy-related morality ratio for Black, non-Hispanic women was 33.6.
-For White, non-Hispanic women it was 17.4. in 2019, the pregancy-related morality ratio for Black, non-Hispanic women was 26.9.
-For White, non-Hispanic women it was 17.5.
+• In 2018, the pregnancy-related mortality ratio for Black, non-Hispanic women was 33.6.
+For White, non-Hispanic women, it was 17.4.
+In 2019, the pregnancy-related mortality ratio for Black, non-Hispanic women was 26.9.
+For White, non-Hispanic women, it was 17.5.

 Annual Reports